Dawn of a New Age

 Lunar wasn't a green, living place anymore.
 It was dead.
 As soon as food supplies ran out everyone would starve.
 Within a few months the population of Lunar would die from hunger, but the people of Lunar didn't even have a few months to starve.
 Soon it would all end.

 In order to transform the girl Luna back into the Goddess Althena it required all the magic of Lunar.
 Ghaleon believed that it was so important for humanity to have a "leader" that he would kill the planet in order to have a deity again.
 Next Ghaleon would transfer all of that power into himself.
-In fact, he probably was doing just that at that very moment.
+In fact, he probably was doing just that at the very moment.

 Perhaps he had been wrong to aid Althena in her request.
 He should have known that Ghaleon would have tried something like this.
 He thought Alex had the power to stop him, but even in his prime, Laike doubted that he himself could have stopped Ghaleon.
 Not after Ghaleon had achieved such power.
 It would have taken two Dragonmasters to stop him.

 Ghaleon held Althena in his embrace.
 She appeared small, even weak compared to his large frame.
 As he held her, the power of Lunar, all of it, flowed into her and then passed into him.
 Ghaleon stood there holding the limp Goddess in his arms.
 "Goodbye my sweet Althena.
 I only wish you hadn't made such a foolish choice.
-But I cannot allow one who would willingly forsake her people to rule any longer.
+I cannot allow one who would willingly forsake her people, to rule any longer.
 I promise that I shall recreate Lunar and lead it into a golden era."

 He let Althena's body slump to the ground.
 Every last ounce of power was drained from her.
 The Goddess was dead.
 In her stead there was a God.
 A powerful God who wouldn't let his personal feelings interfere with his leadership.
 Ghaleon had transformed from one of the Four Heroes, into the Magic Emperor, and now into the God of Lunar.